madaan/memprompt/README.md

 * After the job finishes, it'll create a log file in `logs/` in the form: `logs/${task_type}_num_tasks=${num_samples}_clarification_prob=${clarification_prob}_job_id=${job_id}_${timestamp}.jsonl`.
 For the sample script, the file should be: `closest_memory_task_type=linguistic_num_tasks=10_clarification_prob=0.5_ts=TS.jsonl`.

-* To run a job with trained retriever, please download the checkpoint from this [anonymous URL](https://anonymshare.com/z8Nm/trained-memory.pt), and set the `CHECKPOINT_PATH` to the path of the checkpoint.
+* To run a job with trained retriever, please download the checkpoint ([link](https://tinyurl.com/mempromptckpt)), and set the `CHECKPOINT_PATH` to the path of the checkpoint.
 Please note that the checkpoint may be deleted by the hosting service after a while.
 We are sorry for the inconvenience, and promise to make the checkpoint available upon acceptance.

 * The `tasks` folder provides several different task files of various sizes and types for you to try out.